vikassy/Chat_Machine/Readme.markdown

   Reddis database
   Thin client server

-#Code --
+#Code

-  The websocket code can be found in chat_controller in make_websocket
+  The chat server code can be found in ChatController in make_websocket